Financial Aid

 UPDATE, Mar.
 13: The Department of Education has notified schools that they have begun processing FAFSA applications.
 Over the next few weeks, applicants (prospective students) and current students (cadets) should have access to the 'FAFSA Submission Summary'.
 This will be available to view at studentaid.gov and an email will also be sent directly to each user regarding its availability.
 Visit the FAFSA Updates page for additional information and answers to frequently asked questions.

-VMI offers need-based scholarships, grants, and loans based on your results.
+In addition to aid awarded by VMI (need-based grants, merit scholarships, and ROTC scholarships), assistance may also be received through Federal Direct Loans and Parent PLUS Loans.
+All aid received by a VMI cadet, regardless of the source, will be processed through the Office of Financial Aid.
 The Financial Aid team is ready to assist you as you begin to complete your forms to apply for financial aid and examine the available types of aid.

 VMI courtyard